mbbsemu/MBBSDASM/readme.md

 A big shoutout to the grey beards keeping this archaic software alive and still available 25+ years later, folks I've interacted with related to MBBS/WG over the years (you know who you are), and the people involved with The BBS Documentary [[link](http://www.bbsdocumentary.com/)]

 # License

+MBBSDASM is Copyright (c) 2017 Eric Nusbaum and is distributed under the 2-clause "Simplified BSD License".

 SharpDisam is Copyright (c) 2015 Justin Stenning and is distributed under the 2-clause "Simplified BSD License".